DC-analysis/dclab/README.rst

 * More involved type hints can have extra information in the docstring.
 For example for numpy arrays, ``npt.NDArray[np.bool]`` doesn't render in a readable way in the Code Reference, and doesn't include shape.
-  Therefore, you can also keep the docstring parameter description e.g., ``binary ndarray of shape (M, N)``.
+  Therefore, you can also keep the docstring parameter description with the shape and dtype information e.g., ``binary ndarray of shape (M, N)``.

 Incrementing version